 The cost of services, maintenance and support includes compensation and benefits for support and professional services personnel and the cost of third party maintenance contracts.
-As a percentage of services, maintenance and support revenues, the cost of such services, maintenance and support was 42% and 51% for the first quarter of fiscal 2003 and 2002, respectively.
+As a percentage of services, maintenance and support revenues, the cost of such services, maintenance and support was 41% and 44% for the second quarter and 41% and 47% for the first six months, respectively, of fiscal year 2003 and 2002.
 The Company's support margins are highest on LanVision's proprietary software.
 Accordingly, margins improve as more customers are added.